-Kevin Cooney serves as vice president and chief information officer for Xilinx, leading a global organization to define, manage and continuously improve all technical infrastructure and business application systems and processes for the company.
+Kevin Cooney serves as senior vice president and chief information officer for Xilinx, leading a global organization to define, manage and continuously improve all technical infrastructure and business application systems and processes for the company.
 Based in Dublin, Ireland, Cooney also serves as managing director of Xilinx in EMEA.

 Steve Glaser is senior vice president of the corporate strategy and marketing group, which is chartered with defining, driving and projecting Xilinx’s industry leadership worldwide to maximize customer value and long term business expansion.
 Key areas of responsibility include strategic planning, corporate marketing, market research, brand management, corporate communications, and ecosystem alliance programs.

 Glaser joined Xilinx in 2011 with more than 25 years of experience in corporate strategy, mergers and acquisitions, R&D, and marketing in the systems, semiconductor, and electronic design automation industries.
 He has led major industry and corporate initiatives in SoC platform-based design, IP standards, system-level design, automated systems integration, and metric-driven verification, in addition to hands-on experience in communications chip design and development.

 Most recently, Glaser was corporate vice president of strategic development with Cadence Design Systems.
 Before that, he served as senior vice president of marketing at Verisity, Ltd. and held various senior business and technical positions in the ASIC business at VLSI Technology and in satellite communications at Hughes Aircraft.